Eselbeus/musi/README.md

 ## Usage

-.sharp is a method which will raise the input of a note given as a string by one half step .flat is a a method which will lower the input of a note given as a string by one half step .raise_whole_step raises a note by a whole step .lower_whole_step lowers a note by a whole step .raiseP4 raises a note by a perfect fourth
+.sharp and .raisem2 are methods which both raise the input of a note given as a string by a minor 2nd interval .flat is a a method which will lower the input of a note given as a string by a minor 2nd .raise_whole_step and .raiseM2 raise a note by a major 2nd .lower_whole_step and .lowerM2 lower a note by a major 2nd

-.lowerP4 lowers a note by a perfect fourth
-.raiseP5 raises a note by a perfect fifth
-.lowerP5 lowers a note by a perfect fifth
+Other methods included:
+.raisem3
+.lowerm3
+.raiseM3
+.lowerM3
+.raiseP4
+.lowerP4
+.raiseA4
+.lowerA4
+.raised5
+.lowerd5
+.raiseP5
+.lowerP5
+.raisem6
+.lowerm6
+.raiseM6
+.lowerM6
+.raisem7
+.lowerm7
+.raiseM7
+.lowerM7

+To use:

 Musi::Note.sharp("D") => D#

-Enharmonic spellings such as B# and Gx are currently not supported.
+Enharmonic spellings such as B#, E# and Gx are currently not supported as input values, although spellings such as Cb and B# are valid output values.
-.raise_whole_step("A#") will raise to "C"

-Currently only these 8 actions available.
+No support for augmented and diminished intervals yet aside from triones.

 ## Development